How to Write a Term Paper

 8. The originality of your work.

-One of the main mistakes that some people make in their term papers is a failure to acknowledge the work of other people and presenting the ideas as their own.
+One of the main mistakes that some people make in their term papers is a failure to acknowledge other people's work and present the ideas as their own.
 Plagiarism occurs when individuals fail to cite their information correctly.

 9. Always revise your assignment.